brianchanbc/markov_models/README.md

 A Markov model defines a probabilistic mechanism for randomly generating sequences over some alphabet of symbols.
 A `k`-th order Markov model tracks the last `k` letters as the context for the present letter.
 We will build a module called `markov` that will work for any positive value of `k` provided.
 This module will reside in `proj/markov.py`

 Given a string of text from an unidentified speaker, we will use a Markov model for a known speaker to assess the likelihood that the text was uttered by that speaker.
-Thus, the first step is building a Markov Model on known text from a speaker.
-For this assignment, the Markov Model will be represented as a `Hashtable`.
+Thus, we will build a Markov Model on known text from a speaker.
+For this project, the Markov Model will be represented as a `Hashtable`.

 Given an integer value of `k` at the start of the program, each key-value pairing inside the table contains string keys with length `k` and `k + 1` and values set to the number of times those keys appeared in the text as substrings.